jcxz/GMU/README.md

 #About#

-This is a school project that implements a fluid particle system in OpenCL and visulizes it using modern OpenGL 3.
+This is a school project that implements a fluid particle system in OpenCL and visulizes it using modern OpenGL&nbsp;3.

 #Compilation#